SaiDurga-28/Offline-News-Reader-PWA/README.md

 ## Conclusion

-This project demonstrates the core concepts of Progressive Web Apps including offline support, caching strategies, data persistence, and installability, delivering a reliable and user-friendly experience.
+This project demonstrates the core concepts of Progressive Web Apps including offline-first support using Service Workers and IndexedDB, data persistence, and installability, delivering a reliable and user-friendly experience.

+## Security Improvements

+- API keys are managed securely using environment variables (.env)
+- Sensitive credentials are not hardcoded or committed to the repository